 “To work in this field, you need patience, a caring heart, and everything else can be taught,” says Patricia Crowner, who joined Langton Green in 2014 and grew into her current position, senior program manager.
 “To work here, you need patience, time, and care.
 You have to have a heart to work here.
 You can’t just come here for a job.
 You have to have a heart for the work.
 It’s a lovely place to work.”

 “The qualities needed for this kind of work are patience, empathy, and the ability to listen.
-It’s important to be a giver because you’re always giving of yourself.” -Sherri Simms, DSP
+It’s important to be a giver because you’re always giving of yourself.” – Langton Green DSP

-Sherri Simms, a highly experienced DSP, agrees.
+A highly experienced DSP at Langton Green agrees.
 “I would say the qualities needed for this kind of work are patience, empathy, and the ability to listen.
-It’s important to be a giver because you’re always giving of yourself,” says Simms, who joined Langton Green in 1994—more than 30 years ago.
-“I’ve been here for 30 years.
-I enjoy what I do.
-It’s been very rewarding, and I’ve learned a lot.”
-Simms has held different positions at Langton, but she finds providing direct care to be the most fulfilling.
+It’s important to be a giver because you’re always giving of yourself.”
+While DSPs might often hold different positions at Langton they often find providing direct care to be the most fulfilling.

 At Langton Green, DSPs make a difference every day providing support and a caring community to the individuals in our care.
 “Staff members at Langton Green are dedicated, caring, and patient.
 Our jobs are not always easy, but when we work together as a team, we can figure anything out,” says Karen Chase, Chief Service Officer, who works with families and residents.